 #1 American pie crust is normally done with water instead of egg

 One of the main differences between German pie crust versus American pie crust is the fact that Germans usually use an egg as a binder whereas Americans use water.
-This classic apple pie is a prime example.
+This classic apple pie and this rhubarb pie are two prime examples.
 However, obviously you will find many more binders in American recipes as well.
 This peach pie was prepared with buttermilk, this cherry pie with vodka, this apple pie with cream cheese dough and this one with yoghurt.
 If you need some tips on how to make pie crust from scratch, I would recommend this blog post.
 During the times of my grandparents lard and other fats were used to create the pie dough.
 Lard makes pie flaky yet elastic.
 However, I prefer an all-butter pie crust.
 I simply find Crisco suspicious and artifical.

 #2 If your pie has a second pie crust, traditionally you will create a lattice

 If you want your pie to look like a proper pie, go for a lattice topping.
 If you need visual help, check out this video.
 In this video I will show you how to crimp the edges and what to do with the overhang.
 If you feel this is too advanced for you, I recommend going with the traditional five slits.
 The chicken pot pie pictured below is a wonderful example for a savory pie.
 If you want to show off, you may wish to go for roses and other decorations.
 Below you will see an apple cranberry pie.
 If you are looking for something more intermediate, why not start with roses like for this strawberry pie.

 #3 Of course you can cover pie also with whipping cream, meringue or crumbs (streusel)